February 13-16, 2020

-The terrain we use is moderate but fun and includes both alpine slopes above treeline with open glades and moderate tree skiing below.
-There are no requirements for previous avalanche education for this clinic simply because we’ll avoid avalanche prone slopes.
-However, this area is one of the best classrooms anywhere to learn about avalanche safety with some of the most impressive avalanche paths in the country will be visible in the distance.
-For women interested in taking a Level 1 avalanche course this clinic is the the perfect warm-up.
-We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how perform daily transceiver checks and carry out a basic companion rescue.
+The terrain we use is moderate but fun and includes both alpine slopes above tree-line with open glades and moderate tree skiing below.
+There are no requirements for previous avalanche education for this clinic simply because we’ll avoid avalanche-prone slopes.
+However, this area is one of the best classrooms anywhere to learn about avalanche safety with some of the most impressive avalanche paths in the country that will be visible in the distance.
+For women interested in taking a Level 1 avalanche course this clinic is the perfect warm-up.
+We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how to perform daily transceiver checks and carry out a basic companion rescue.

 This course will equip you with the skills and knowledge to be more self-reliant in the backcountry and be a good companion on basic backcountry tours.
 Our goal is to help you become more confident so you can enjoy a day out in the backcountry and have the tools to recognize and avoid hazardous terrain.
 For those that take the time to go through these first steps and first tracks, the magic of the backcountry is accessible for a lifetime.